Andamanese: Y-DNA

 The male Y-chromosome in humans is inherited exclusively through paternal descent.
-All sampled males of Onges (23/23) and Jarawas (4/4) belong to a sublineage of D-M174(D1a3).
+All sampled males of Onges (23/23) and Jarawas (4/4) belong to a sublineage of D-M174 (D1a3).
 However, male Great Andamanese do not appear to carry these clades.
 A low resolution study suggests that they belong to haplogroups K, L, O and P1 (P-M45).

-A 2017 study by Mondal et al. finds that the Y-chromosome of the Riang people (a Tibeto-Burmese population), sublineage D1a3 (D-M174*) and the Andamanese D1a3 (*D-Y34637) have their nearest related lineages in East Asia, splitting about 23,000 years ago from an East Asian-related population.
+A 2017 study by Mondal et al. finds that the Y-chromosome of the Reang (a Tibeto-Burmese population), sublineage D1a3 (D-M174*) and the Andamanese D1a3 (*D-Y34637) have their nearest related lineages in East Asia, splitting about 23,000 years ago from an East Asian-related population.
 The Jarawa and Onge shared this D1a3 lineage with each other within the last ~7,000 years, suggesting a bottleneck event.
-They further suggest that: “This strongly suggests that haplogroup D does not indicate a separate ancestry for Andamanese populations.
-Rather, haplogroup D was part of the standing variation carried by the OOA expansion, and later lost from most of the populations except in Andaman and partially in Japan and Tibet”.
+They further suggest that: "This strongly suggests that haplogroup D does not indicate a separate ancestry for Andamanese populations.
+Rather, haplogroup D was part of the standing variation carried by the OOA expansion, and later lost from most of the populations except in Andaman and partially in Japan and Tibet".
 Other haplogroups found among Andamanese include haplogroup P, and L-M20.

 Several studies (Hammer et al. 2006, Shinoda 2008, Matsumoto 2009, Cabrera et al. 2018) suggest that the paternal haplogroup D-M174 originated somewhere in Central Asia.
 According to Hammer et al., haplogroup D-M174 originated between Tibet and the Altai mountains.
 He suggests that there were multiple waves into Eastern Eurasia.
 In a 2019 study by Haber et al. showed that Haplogroup D-M174 originated in Central Asia and evolved as it migrated to different directions of the continent.
 One group of population migrated to Siberia, others to Japan and Tibet, and another group migrated to the Andaman islands.

 mt-DNA

 Bulbeck (2013) shows the Andamanese maternal mtDNA is entirely mitochondrial Haplogroup M. Haplogroup M (mtDNA) is a descendant of haplogroup L3, typically found in Eurasia and parts of Africa.
-The mtDNA M is found in all Onge and is also the predominant lineages of Negrito Semang tribes from Thailand and Malaysia, as well as of other East Asian people.
+The mtDNA M is found in all Onge and most of the Great Andamanese samples.
 Analysis of mtDNA, which is inherited exclusively by maternal descent, confirms the above results.
 Haplogroup M is however also the single most common mtDNA haplogroup in Asia, where it represents 60% of all maternal lineages.
-Haplogroup M is also relatively common in Northeast Africa of Somalis, Oromo over 20%.
+Haplogroup M is also relatively common in Northeast Africa of Somalis, Oromo at over 20%.
 Also in the Tuareg in Mali and Burkina Faso at 18.42%.